Sh4bbY/dojo/README.md

 You can skip parts of the test-suite by prefixing a `describe(...)` function with an 'x' (change it to `xdescribe(...)`).

-To execute only a particular test-suite (eg. basics/01-numbers).
-Run `yarn test src/basics/01-numbers`
+To execute only a particular test-suite (eg. basic/numbers).
+Run `yarn jest src/basic/numbers`

 ---